eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 ## Conclusion

 In practice, to subvert or profitably manipulate this type of election, you would first need the resources to organize widespread dishonesty (without tipping off opponents who could organize counterstrategy).
 But in addition to that, the amount of foreknowledge about the precise structure of the matchups is extensive--you'd need to know that a coalition with your exact preference ordering even has an opportunity to manipulate the election.

-Further, the manipulations would require convincing voters to either vote for their least favorite over their backup choice, or to betray their favorite in favor of their second choice.

 I simply do not see this as a practical concern.
 If you are a voter voting in such an election, I cannot recommend enough that you vote sincerely.
 There is effectively no way to game the result without an unrealistic amount of knowledge, foresight, confidence, and *resources*.